oVirt/ovirt-site/source/uncategorized/local-jenkins-for-the-people.html.md

 If after running the script you get: "AWT is not properly configured on this server.
 Perhaps you need to run your container with "-Djava.awt.headless=true"?"

-Then run
+Then run:

-yum install dejavu-sans-fonts
+      # yum install dejavu-sans-fonts

 and then run the script again.